-Section 3 - Quick Setup Guide
+Section 3 - Quick Start Guide

 There are a number of system configurations that can be used when installing your Radiance.
-Which one you use will depend on the specifics of your installation, such as if you have multiple displays and how you wish to connect audio.
+Which one you use will depend on the specifics of your installation, such as if you have multiple displays and how you connect audio.